quil-lang/quil/spec/Quil.md

 The built-in waveform generators are:
 - `flat(duration, iq)` creates a flat waveform where:
-    - `duration` is a floating point number representing the duration of the waveform in seconds
+    - `duration` is a rational number representing the duration of the waveform in seconds
     - `iq` is a complex number representing the IQ value to play for the duration of the waveform
 - `gaussian(duration, fwhm, t0)` creates a Gaussian waveform where:
-    - `duration` is a floating point number representing the duration of the waveform in seconds
+    - `duration` is a rational number representing the duration of the waveform in seconds
-    - `fwhm` is a floating point number representing the full-width-half-max of the waveform in seconds
+    - `fwhm` is a rational number representing the full-width-half-max of the waveform in seconds
-    - `t0` is a floating point number representing the center time coordinate of the waveform in seconds
+    - `t0` is a rational number representing the center time coordinate of the waveform in seconds

 **Defining new waveforms**